Four parents of transgender boys on the challenges and joys of raising their sons in a world that can be hostile - KESQ

 “The danger is ever-present,” he said.
 “How to navigate that, I think, becomes a part of how I’m raising my children.”

-He does some work to undo those biases and dangers among parents, too: He joined the Human Rights Campaign’s Parents for Transgender Equality National Council (the group Briggle helped launch) to reach Black parents who’ve struggled to support their trans children, he said.
+He does some work to undo those biases and dangers among parents, too: He joined the Human Rights Campaign’s Parents for Transgender Equality National Council (the group Briggle was a founding member of) to reach Black parents who’ve struggled to support their trans children, he said.

 “I want to let [Black trans young people] know they’re not alone, there are people out here who understand those struggles, who support them,” he said.

-Note: Clarification: This article has been updated to add more detail about Amber Briggle’s involvement in the Parents for Transgender Equality National Council.